railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 	to install the module `analytic_account`

 A workcenter must have a name.
 You then assign a type: machine, human resource, tool, a code and a description of operating hours or functionality.
-The figure :ref:`fig-mrpwkc` represents the hours from Monday to Friday, from 08:00 to 18:00 with a break of an hour from 12:00.
+The figure :ref:`fig-mrpwkc2` represents the hours from Monday to Friday, from 08:00 to 18:00 with a break of an hour from 12:00.

 You should show a description of the workcenter and its operations.